Jiachenn99/brats-pretraining_jiachenn/README.md

 ## Obtaining our dataset
 We use the both the Training and Validation dataset from the Multimodal Brain Tumour Segmentation Challenge 2020 (BraTS2020) in our experiments.
 The Training dataset consists of **369** entries, while the Validation dataset consists of **125** entries.
 We are using the Validation dataset as our **Test** dataset due to the unavailability of the actual Test dataset.

-The dataset folder can be downloaded [by clicking this link](https://drive.google.com/drive/folders/1MhqV0XlDljhF1ycdvZ7BlzreohnOHFmd?usp=sharing), and should be extracted into the root directory of this project.
-The resulting path for the dataset should be `brats-pretraining-jiachenn/dataset`
+The dataset folder can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1MhqV0XlDljhF1ycdvZ7BlzreohnOHFmd?usp=sharing) or [OneDrive]

+The folder should be extracted into the root directory of this project.
+The resulting path for the dataset folder should be `brats-pretraining-jiachenn/dataset` that includes two folders, `MICCAI_BraTS2020_TrainingData` and `MICCAI_BraTS2020_ValidationData`

 ## Pre-processing our dataset
 Our dataset is first preprocessed into a format that the code accepts by using the BraTS preprocessing example from [batchgenerators/examples/brats2017](https://github.com/MIC-DKFZ/batchgenerators/tree/master/batchgenerators/examples/brats2017) courtesy of Fabian Issense.